ccattuto/tinyqv-full-peripheral-vgaconsole/docs/info.md

 ## What it does

 The peripheral provides a 10x3 character VGA console supporting printable ASCII characters (32-126).
+It generates a VGA signal (1024x768 at 60Hz) suitable for a [TinyVGA PMOD](https://github.com/mole99/tiny-vga).
 The 10x3 text buffer is memory-mapped, hence it is possible to set individual characters using simple writes to the peripheral's registers.
 Non-printable ASCII codes are displayed as a filled block.
 The peripheral triggers the user interrupt once per frame refresh.
 The console text is uninitialited at reset.

 ## Register map